ruby/debug/README.md

 You can detach the debugger from the debugger process with `quit` command.
 You can re-connect to the debuggee process by `rdbg -A` command again, and the debuggee process suspends the execution (and debugger can input any debug commands).

-If you don't want to stop the debuggee process at the beggining of debuggee process (`target.rb`), you can use the fowllowings to specify "non-stop" option.
+If you don't want to stop the debuggee process at the beggining of debuggee process (`target.rb`), you can use the followings to specify "non-stop" option.

 * Use `rdbg -n` option
 * Set the environment variable `RUBY_DEBUG_NONSTOP=1`